danlark1/quadratic_strict_weak_ordering/README.md

 In standard libraries this can be used to check if the range satisfies strict weak ordering for a sampled range of
 $O(\sqrt{n})$ elements without hurting too much performance.

+[Sortcheck repository](https://github.com/yugr/sortcheck#what-are-current-results) found a lot of problems out there and this can contribute to find even more.

 # Proof

 If strict weak ordering is met, the algorithm obviously returns TRUE.
 Assume it returns TRUE and strict weak ordering is not met.